About me

 2. Ph.D.
 Research – Early Star Formation in the LMC

-My Ph.D. focused on a comprehensive survey of 20 star-forming regions in the Large Magellanic Cloud.
-The goal was to understand the early stages of star formation in a low-metallicity galaxy. .
+My Ph.D. focused on a comprehensive survey of 20 star-forming regions in the Large Magellanic Cloud (LMC).
+The goal was to understand the early stages of star formation in a low-metallicity galaxy.
+Read my thesis.

 2.1 Physical Properties of Dense Cores and Clusters